-This page provides details of resource that are available to students at Community Music.
+This page provides details of resources that are available to students at Community Music College.

 To view what is available, you should sign in to our search interface at www.westminster.ac.uk/librarysearch